'I was lucky' says Djokovic after setting up Australian Open semifinal against Sinner

 It wasn’t really the way Djokovic wanted to cap yet another record – his 103rd win at Melbourne Park, one better than Roger Federer's previous all-time mark – but he accepted any route through.

-Sinner was all business in a 6-3, 6-4, 6-4 win over eighth-seeded Ben Shelton in the night match on Rod Laver Arena to extend his streak to 19 at Melbourne Park.
-That’s the kind of run that only Djokovic has topped in Australia.
+Sinner was all business in a 6-3, 6-4, 6-4 win over eighth-seeded Ben Shelton in a night match to extend his streak to 19 at Melbourne Park.

 Sinner conceded he was lucky to still be in the tournament, too, after struggling with cramps and staggering in his third-round match until the roof was closed and he went back on court reinvigorated.